nursyana/OS-Project/README.md

  ### Apache

  Apache is the most commonly used web server software, and it is open-source and free.
 It is quick, dependable, and secure.
-Let's proceed.
+Let's proceed to deploy it.

    1. To run the downloaded Apache Docker Image, invoke the run command below to create a new container.
    ```